Table of Contents

-In 2016, Pantone named Rose Quartz as the Color of the Year.
+In 2016, Pantone named Rose Quartz the Color of the Year.
 Joined by Serenity—a cooler tranquil blue—Rose Quartz was a warmer rose tone for people who sought relief from the modern-day stresses.
 It represented wellness and a soothing sense of comfort and peace.
 It was so trendy for its calming effect that it soon became Millennial Pink.
-Incredibly popular among the millennial generation, the color, which is not too bright but also not too sugary, perfectly represented the generation who associated the color with the markers of childhood nostalgia like unicorns and milkshake but also with their distant access to markers of stable adulthood like owning a house and secured employment.
+Incredibly popular among the millennial generation, the color, which is not too bright but also not too sugary, perfectly represented the generation who associated the color with the markers of childhood nostalgia like unicorns and milkshakes but also with their distant access to markers of stable adulthood like owning a house and secured employment.
 Since then, this tone of pink has lingered.
 If you’re one of those people going loca over this tone of rosa, then, morganite should definitely be on your radar, and here’s why.

 What is Morganite?

 Morganite is the pink to orange-pink variety of beryl.
 It is one of the most popular non-diamond choices for engagement rings and is harder than the rest of the gemstones, except the main popular ones—diamond, ruby, and sapphire.

 Morganite’s color is due to the traces of manganese.
 It’s a pleochroic stone; thus, it exhibits different colors when observed from different angles and directions.
 Strong, richer color is rare in this stone; hence, gem cutters must orient their rough carefully to produce a richer color.

 History and Meaning